 If your network is structured using hubs — which connect several devices together on one network — then all the traffic flows freely.
 That means your computer actually receives all the traffic in the network, but it ignores everything that isn’t addressed to it.
 A sniffer can passively peek in, and instead of ignoring irrelevant traffic, it absorbs it all.
 This type of passive sniffing is quite difficult to detect.

-If you’re on a much bigger network, with many more connected computers, it’s not possible for all traffic to reach all devices.
-In this case, network switches are used to point traffic only to the specific device it’s addressed to.
+On larger networks, it’s not possible for all traffic to reach all devices, so network switches are used to point traffic only to the specific device it’s addressed to.
 For a hacker to successfully sniff in this type of environment, they’d have to bypass the constraints enforced by the switches, which constitutes active sniffing.
-This is generally done by adding additional traffic to the network, and this makes it more easily detectable than passive sniffing.
+This is generally done by spoofing the network with additional traffic, and it means that active sniffing is generally easier to detect than passive sniffing.

 How to protect your system from a sniffer

 As the saying goes, an ounce of prevention is worth a pound of cure, and this definitely applies when it comes to network sniffers.
-Here are the best ways to arm your defences:
+Here’s how to prevent sniffer attacks:

 Use strong antivirus software: A robust antivirus will prevent malware from invading your system.
 It will also detect anything that shouldn’t be on your computer — like a sniffer — and help you delete it.
 AVG AntiVirus FREE has the protection you need and will help you both remove and prevent malware.

-Avoid public Wi-Fi: Open Wi-Fi networks, like those found in coffee shops or airports, are not to be trusted.
-It’s just too easy for hackers to sniff the entire network.
-You should avoid using them entirely, unless you make sure to....
+Avoid public Wi-Fi: Open Wi-Fi networks, like those found in coffee shops or airports, are often unsafe networks.
+Although there are ways to browse more safely on public Wi-Fi, it can be easy for hackers to sniff the entire network.
+You should avoid using them without a VPN.

-Use a VPN: A Virtual Private Network encrypts your connection and hides all the data sent from your computer over the internet.
-That means that a sniffer spying on your traffic would just see scrambled info, and your data stays safe.
+Use a VPN: A Virtual Private Network secures all the data sent from your computer over the internet by encrypting your connection and hiding your IP address.
+Using a robust VPN like AVG Secure VPN means that a sniffer spying on your traffic would just see scrambled info, while your data stays safe.

-Watch out for social engineering: As noted earlier, cybercriminals use methods like phishing emails and infected websites to trick victims into unwittingly downloading sniffers.
+Watch out for social engineering: Cybercriminals use methods like spear-phishing emails and infected websites to trick victims into compromising their own security and unwittingly downloading sniffers.
 Practice smart browsing tactics and common sense to avoid anything fishy.

 How to find a sniffer on your network

-As mentioned above, passive sniffing is very difficult to detect.
-Active sniffing is a bit more visible, but you’re still going to need some amount of tech savviness.
-If you suspect there could be a sniffer in your midst, you could run your own sniffer and monitor all the DNS traffic in your network to detect any suspicious activity.
+Passive sniffers can be difficult to detect.
+And while active sniffing is a bit more visible, you’re still going to need some amount of tech savviness.
+If you think someone might be sniffing on your traffic, you could run your own sniffer and monitor all the DNS traffic in your network to detect any suspicious activity.

-An easier option is to rely on the prevention methods mentioned above, especially using antivirus software and a virtual private network (VPN) to encrypt your connection.
+An easier and better solution is to rely on the above steps detailing how to prevent packet sniffing, especially by using top-rated antivirus software and a virtual private network (VPN) to encrypt your connection.

 How to remove a sniffer

 In that case, you’ll need to use a strong anti-malware tool such as AVG AntiVirus FREE, which will scan and remove malicious software.
-It also has special defenses against infected downloads, unsafe links, and harmful email attachments, which prevent sniffers and other viruses.
-Try AVG today to protect yourself and your family against all kinds of online threats.
+It also has special defenses against infected downloads, unsafe links, and harmful email attachments, which will further prevent sniffers and other viruses from infecting your device.
+Get AVG today to block online threats and keep your personal data private.